Vidarious/SRM/Basics.md

 Solutions or Apps don't actually have to have a feature associated to them.
 They can be deployed to the SharePoint server (Farm, Site Collection, Site or Web Application) as is and will be automatically activated.
 However tieing a feature to your Solution or App is a good idea so you may easily turn it on or off without having to uninstall it completely.

 **Web Part**: Web Parts in SharePoint are everywhere.
 Apps & Solutions can both include Web Parts (if the developer wants).
 A App or Solution may even be entirely created to be a Web Part.
 This is just a component or piece of what a App or Solution can be.

+**NOTE**: SharePoint App's are also called SharePoint Add-In's - Because Microsoft likes to changes stuff all the time.

 **App vs. Solution**: This is the heart of the discussion.
 Up until SharePoint 2013 Microsoft's solution to creating little mini applications in SharePoint were called "Solutions".
 One type of Solution was called a "Sandbox Solution".
 These were special because they operated in their own little walled off sandbox, away from the SharePoint environment.
 This was a safe way to allowing a developer to create mini applications for SharePoint while protecting the SharePoint environment.
 Microsoft took the idea of a Sandbox Solution and evolved it into what is now called a "App" or "App Model".
 Both still exist but the Sandbox solution is basically deprecated in 2013 and it is recommended to create a App in place of a Sandbox Solution.